WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

   Unexpected: null (object)

 This suggests that, even though authorsName is declared, it is not yet defined.
-"Unexpected: null" tells you that when the test checked the value of authorsName, rather then the expected value (something of the general form "Jane Doe") it found null– JavaScript's term for "nothing".
+"Unexpected: null" tells you that when the test checked the value of authorsName, rather then the expected value (something of the general form "Jane Doe") it found null: JavaScript's term for "nothing".

 To pass this test, you need to modify the code you've already written, but only slightly, to include a value for authorsName